-A: The EU will charge VAT on imports from the UK, while VAT will be payable on all goods entering the UK as parcels sent by overseas businesses.
+A: VAT will be payable on all goods entering the UK as parcels sent by overseas businesses.
+This includes businesses in the EU and elsewhere.
 There will no longer be different arrangements for member countries of the EU.
+Similarly, the EU will charge VAT on imports from the UK.